 The eighth-grade standards contain both content that reviews or extends concepts and skills learned in previous grades and new content that prepares students for more abstract concepts in Algebra and Geometry.
 Students will gain proficiency in computation with rational numbers (positive and negative fractions, positive and negative decimals, whole numbers, and integers) and use proportions to solve a variety of problems.
 New concepts include solving two-step equations and inequalities, graphing linear equations, visualizing three-dimensional shapes represented in two-dimensional drawings, applying transformations to geometric shapes in the coordinate plane, and using scatterplots and boxplots to organize and interpret data.
 Students will verify and apply the Pythagorean Theorem and represent relations and functions using tables, graphs, and rules.
 Students who complete this course will take the Grade 8 Mathematics SOL Test.

-*Algebra I (Algebra I SOL Test)
+Algebra I (Placement Scores on IIAT and SOL Tests Required) (Algebra I SOL Test)

+This is a HIGH SCHOOL CREDIT bearing course.
 In Algebra I, students continue the study of algebraic concepts including operations with real numbers and polynomials.
 They solve multi-step linear equations and inequalities, quadratic equations, and systems of equations and inequalities.
 Concepts associated with functions and relations, including their graphs, are emphasized.
 A study of statistics is also included in this course.
 Manipulatives, concrete materials, graphing calculators, computers, and other appropriate technology tools are used for solving problems and verifying solutions.
 Students will engage in discussions about problems and problem-solving.
 Students who complete the course will take the Algebra I SOL Test.

 Physical Science (Grade 8 Science SOL Test)